Initialization

 });

-If you're adding a Toolbar as well, initialize it separately with the kanban.Toolbar constructor.
-It also needs two arguments:
+If you’re adding a Toolbar too, it gets initialized separately with the kanban.Toolbar constructor.
+The setup is similar:

 // create Kanban